Judicial Board Process

 - Any violations found, and

 - The recommendation to the President or designee regarding sanctions.

-Deliberations are closed to the public, the procedural aide for the case, and the rest of the Judicial Board not on the Hearing Board.
+Deliberations are closed to the public, the procedural aide for the case, the Hearing Facilitator (TNB), and the rest of the Judicial Board not on the Hearing Board.
 The voting members (five for most hearing boards) hearing the case deliberate as a group.
 The Hearing Board determines a chronology of events (the finding of fact), the policy and honor violations such facts imply, and the recommended sanctions that such violations warrant.
 Deliberations generally take a prolonged period of time as the Board must be careful and thoughtful in considering all testimonies and options available to them.
 Once deliberations have concluded and the Hearing Board has made a decision, the Board collectively composes an extensive document to submit to the President or designee regarding the recommendations.

 Letter from the President or Designee